-The Tour du Mont Blanc is a very demanding trek, in which participants walk 6-7 hours each day.
-Physical fitness is vital if you wish to participate, enjoy and complete the trek.
+It may seem obvious to get fit in advance of your trip, but a lot of people underestimate the Tour du Mont Blanc and overestimate their fitness.
+The TMB is a challenging trek, when you will walk 6-8 hours each day.
+Physical fitness is vital to enjoy and complete the trek.

 Weather and temperature in and around the Mont Blanc massif can be unpredictable, so it’s advisable to come prepared for any eventuality.

-Ideally, you should wear T-shirts and shorts for the trek, but also pack waterproof and warmer wear, such as jumpers, fleece jackets, woolen hats and gloves, and walking trousers or skirts.
-Sun hats and sunglasses are also recommended.
+Ideally, you should wear T-shirts and shorts for the trek, but be prepared for colder or wetter weather: pack full waterproofs and warmer clothes, such as fleece jackets, woolen hats and gloves, and walking trousers.

 Your boots should be well worn and have good ankle support.
 Ensure that they fit well and comfortably.
-You should have a pair of other shoes for the evenings.
+You may like to have a pair of other shoes or flip-flops for the evenings.

 Equipment and Gear

 Essential equipment for TMB

 - Good walking boots: leather or fabric and should be worn-in before you arrive

 - Approach shoes are acceptable, but you may well have to cross shallow streams and snow early in the season and so will get wet feet